STRIDES/NIHCloudLabAWS/README.md

 There is some strategy to managing storage costs as well.
 When you have spun up a VM, you have already paid for the storage on the VM since you are paying for the size of the disk, whereas S3 storage is charged based on how much data you put in your buckets.
 This is something to think about when copying results files back to S3 for example.
 If they are not files you will need later, then leave them on the VM's EBS and save your money on more important data to put in S3.
 If the data is important though, either create a disk image as a backup, or copy it to s3, or both!

+## **Spin up a Virtual Machine and run a workflow** <a name="VM"></a>
+A lot of great resources exist on how to spin up, connect to, and work on a VM on AWS.
+The first place to direct you is the tutorial created by [NIH Common Data Fund](https://training.nih-cfde.org/en/latest/Cloud-Platforms/Introduction_to_Amazon_Web_Services/introtoaws3/).
+This tutorial expects that you will launch an instance and work with it interactively.
+[Here](https://aws.amazon.com/getting-started/hands-on/launch-a-virtual-machine/) is an example developed by AWS that gives a good step by step on how to launch and access an instance using Amazon Lightsail.
+Lightsail is a simplified version of the full AWS console, and may provide an interface you like better for using EC2.
+Note that resources you spin up in Lightsail will not be available in EC2.
+A lot of the [tutorials]((/tutorials/)) will have instructions on spinning up EC2 instances as well.

+If you need help on launching a Windows VM, check out this [tutorial](https://aws.amazon.com/getting-started/hands-on/launch-windows-vm/).

+From a security perspective, we recommend that you use Center for Internet Security (CIS) Hardened VMs.
+These have security controls that meet the CIS benchmark for enhanced cloud security.
+To use these VMs, go to the AWS Marketplace > Discover Products.
+Then search for `CIS Hardened` and chose the OS that meets your needs.
+Click, `Continue to Subscribe` in the top right, and then `Continue to Configuration` and set your configuration parameters.
+Finally, click `Continue to Launch`.
+Here you decide how to launch the Marketplace solution; we recommend `Launch from EC2`, although you are welcome to experiment with the other options.
+Now click `Launch` and walk through the usual EC2 launch parameters.
+Click `Launch` and then you can view the status of your VM in the EC2 Instances page.

+If you need to scale your VM up or down (see Cost Optimization below), you can always change the machine type by clicking on the instance ID, then go to `Actions > Instance Settings > Change instance type`.
+The VM has to be stopped to change the instance type.

+Finally, when you SSH into your instance, note that the username is typically `ec2-user` but on Ubuntu machines, the username is `ubuntu`.

 ## **Launch a SageMaker Notebook** <a name="SAG"></a>
 Let's begin with running a SageMaker notebook.
 Notebooks are ideal for certain problems, particularly when doing a tutorial because you can mix code with instructions.
 They are also great for exploring your data or workflow one portion at a time, since the code gets broken up into little chunks that you can run one by one, which lends itself very well to most ML/AI problems.
 The notebook we are going to run is inside this repo, but we are going to launch a SageMaker instance and then copy the notebook into AWS programatically.